 Mr. William of CrossDove Writers

 When you have a disability or chronic illness, one of the most important things you can do is to learn as much as you can about it.
 The more you know, the easier it should be to get a handle on those days when you feel like it is a constant battle and you may not feel like you have any chance of winning even one step in your favor!

-Knowing the language or words that go with COPD/Asthma is a great way to start or to continue to refresh a person’s knowledge of the ins and outs of the lifelong health companion which we are dealing with.
+Knowing the language or words that go with COPD and Asthma would be a great way to start or continue in learning or refreshing a person’s knowledge of the ins and outs of the lifelong health companion you are dealing with.

-With that, we discuss some of what we call ‘must know words’ of life with COPD/Asthma – and today we will discuss briefly the importance of knowing the word ‘Pneumothorax’.
+With that, we discuss some of what we call the ‘must know words’ of living with COPD, Asthma or your Health in general.

 ALWAYS REMEMBER > A person without good breathing, is a person with a life of constant caution’, so let’s do what we can, to learn what we can, to improve what we can.